-- Type I tasks, designed to assess conceptual understanding, fluency, and application, are aligned to the major, additional, and supporting content for grade 8. - Type II tasks are designed to assess student reasoning ability of selected major content for grades 7 or 8 in applied contexts. - Type III tasks are designed to assess student modeling ability of selected content for grades 7 or 8 in applied contexts.
-Type II and III tasks are further aligned to LEAP 2025 evidence statements for the Expressing Mathematical Reasoning and Modeling & Application reporting categories.
+- Type I tasks are designed to assess conceptual understanding, fluency, and application, and are aligned to the major, additional, and supporting content for the grade or course. - Type II tasks are designed to assess student reasoning ability of selected content in applied contexts. - Type III tasks are designed to assess student modeling ability of selected content in applied contexts.